NickWaterton/Unifi-websocket-interface/README.md

 The supplied `models.json` file has all devices and unifi data in it (including beta devices) as of July 2019 (Controller Version 5.11.31).

 Finally save the updated file `Do you want to overwrite the models.json file?`, there is no default answer, you have to enter `y` to update the file.
-The previos models.json file will be saved as a backup you can restore in case anything goes wrong.
+The previos `models.json` file will be saved as a backup file called `models.json.org` you can restore in case anything goes wrong.

-When you have updaded the `models.json` file, start (or restart) `unifi.py`, and it will load the new database.
+When you have updated the `models.json` file, start (or restart) `unifi.py`, and it will load the new database.
 Any new devices should now be displayed properly...

 This utility is a WIP, so it might be a bit buggy.
 Works on my systems.